 No. Only modify the data you wish to change.
 You will need to re-certify the form.

 You will not lose your data if you received a “save successful” message after you clicked “Save,” or if you received a “Form 497 certified successfully” message after you clicked “certify.”

 No. You will receive a message on your screen that states: “Form 497 certified successfully.”
 You may save a copy of this screen for your records.

 Yes.
 You can use the bulk upload feature to upload multiple FCC Forms 497, however, you will need to certify each form individually.
-You can find the bulk upload template on the Lifeline Program Forms page.
+You can find the bulk upload template on the Lifeline Forms webpage.
 Templates should be saved as .xls files (EXCEL 97-2003).
 Other formats, including .xlsx (EXCEL 2007), will not upload.